Nice being with you here on the Rush Limbaugh program.

 Appreciate your time.

-Recently, uh a notable uh producer, I believe it's Helen Whitney, produced a special about the Mormons uh to help people understand the vast majority of a faith and uh things that are important to them, and she encountered the very same process where they began uh interfering with the content of what she had done.
+Recently, a notable producer, I believe it's Helen Whitney, produced a special about the Mormons to help people understand the vast majority of a faith and the things that are important to them.

-And it wasn't a case of uh propaganda, it was simply the shining of light onto a faith so that people outside of that faith could get a a respect for what those people believe.
+It was simply the shining of light onto a faith so that people outside of that faith could get a respect for what those people believe.

 And it's a little disconcerting.

-Don't take my word for it about what is going on inside the Muslim faith at the moment or or what the implications are of the trajectory that it's on.
+Don't take my word for it about what is going on inside the Muslim faith at the moment or what the implications are of the trajectory that it's on.

-Well it'll be very interesting to see uh if in fact we're given that opportunity you have the power of this audience at least inquiring and asking why they're not being able to see it.
+You have the power of this audience at least inquiring and asking why they're not being able to see it.

-We have people uh standing by to ask questions and we'll get to each and every one of you here on the Rush Limbaugh at one eight hundred two eight two two eight eight two with our guest Frank J. Gaffney Junior he is the founder and president of the Center for Security Policy in Washington DC and producer of a film called Islam versus Islamists voices from the Muslim Center.
+We have people standing by to ask questions, and we'll get to each and every one of you here on the Rush Limbaugh program at 1-800-282-2882 with our guest, Frank J. Gaffney Jr.

-The PBS at least at this point doesn't want you to see.
+The PBS, at least at this point, doesn't want you to see.

 We continue on the Rush Limbaugh program.